 Seeing tailpipe smoke coming from your vehicle is a sign your engine is not operating normally.

-So, The first thing I would do is, pay attention to the color of the tailpipe smoke and confirm if it is black, white or blue.
+So, The first thing to do is, confirm the color of the tailpipe smoke, Is it black, white or blue.

 No matter the reason, it’s a good idea to get the vehicle checked and repaired fast as possible.